SaiedAlshahrani/performance-implications/Word-Representation-Evals/Training-Scripts/README.md

 **3- GloVe: Global Vectors for Word Representation**:

 You can train GloVe model using the source code of [GloVe](https://github.com/stanfordnlp/GloVe) from Stanford NLP, or you can use our modified training script ([GloVe](https://github.com/SaiedAlshahrani/performance-implications/tree/main/Word-Representation-Evals/Training-Scripts/GloVe)).
-To run this script, use this command in your terminal and provide it with the preprocessed Wikipedia corpus text file, the desired name for the vocabulary file, the desired name for the GloVe file, the desired name for the model file, and the desired name for the vectors file.
+To run this script, download GloVe's directory and use this command in your terminal and provide it with the preprocessed Wikipedia corpus text file, the desired name for the vocabulary file, the desired name for the GloVe file, the desired name for the model file, and the desired name for the vectors file.

 ```bash
 bash glove_train.sh <wikipedia_dump_text_file> <save_glove_vocab_file> <save_glove_file> <save_glove_model> <save_glove_vectors>